 Montessori At Home with a 12-Month-Old Child – Where to Start?

-With a deep breath and positive attitude.
+With a deep breath and a positive attitude.
 It’s way easier than you think.
-I would like to share with you from my own experience and what I believe is crucial for the child at this age.
+I would like to share with you my own experience and what I believe is crucial for the child at this age.

 First of all, allow the child to move freely.
 Set up your space with as minimum restrictions on the place as possible.
 Make it safe and accessible for your little person.

 Set up a couple of baskets in different parts of your home with objects for the child to discover, touch, smell, and taste.
 Baskets should be easy to access and reach.
-All items should be natural for baby to grasp.
+All items should be natural for a baby to grasp.
 I would like to suggest a couple of examples:

 - Everyday items (hairbrush, mirror, etc)